mnhmilu/poc-django/README.md

 > if any column missing then add column via pgadmin console

-For run postgresql command enter to db container
+For run Postgresql command enter to db container

-dcoker ps
+docker ps

 docker exec -it 908390c6557e bash